TimepieceMaster/RGO-Patching-Tools/README.md

 as RGO Patching Tools does not support the extraction and repackaging of .afs or .cpk files, nor are there currently any plans to add such support.

-To extract .afs files, use AFSPacker:   https://github.com/MaikelChan/AFSPacker
+To extract .afs files, use AFSPacker:   https://github.com/MaikelChan/AFSPacker <br />

-To extract .cpk files, use CriPakTools: https://github.com/esperknight/CriPakTools
+To extract .cpk files, use CriPakTools: https://github.com/esperknight/CriPakTools <br />

 ## Images

 The image files for the PSP version of Lucky Star: Ryouou Gakuen Outousai are contained within the following cpk file:

-PSP_GAME/USRDIR/DATA/union.cpk
+PSP_GAME/USRDIR/DATA/union.cpk <br />

 and are the files 824 to 2539 in the archive.